 Do the little things, as well as the big things, that blow people away.
 Create extraordinary experiences they’ll tell others about.
 Mere customer satisfaction is for lesser companies.
 Create customer loyalty by doing the unexpected.

-People expect us to respond to their questions and concerns quickly, whether it’s in person, on the phone, email, or voicemail.
-This includes simply acknowledging that we got the question and we’re “on it” as well as keeping those involved continuously updated on the status of outstanding issues.
+People expect us to respond to their questions and concerns quickly, whether in person, on the phone, or via email.
+This includes simply acknowledging that we got the question and we’re “on it,” as well as keeping those involved continuously updated on the status of outstanding issues.
 Rapid response is one of the easiest and best ways to stand out from the crowd.

 14. Honor Commitments.